squaremiledev/asynctransport/README.md

 Numbers should improve when allocation rate is reduced.

 ```
-Exchanged 4000000 messages at a rate of 47975 messages per second which took 83 seconds
+Exchanged 8000000 messages at a rate of 95947 messages per second  which took 83 seconds
-99.99th percentile is 111 microseconds
+99.99th percentile is 105 microseconds for a round trip
 ```

 ## Usage